MWSPA Patrol Policy Manual

 Towards the end of each season the Executive Committee asks Team Leaders, Assistant Team Leaders, MWAR employed patrol, and midweek/shift patrollers for their input, opinions, and nominations for the various awards.
 The trophies and awards are presented at the October training weekend each year, because this is the only time in the year that the entire patrol membership comes together in one place.
 New patrollers may wish to take note of who takes home the hardware, meet these people, and try to partner up with them during the season.
 This is, after all how we learn to be the best.

 The association and its members own and operate a 3300 square foot 3½ level ski-in ski-out chalet located above the east end of the third parking lot.
 This facility includes a locker room (2 patrollers share each locker), ski/snowboard storage, waxing bench, drying cupboard, showers and washrooms on the ground floor.
-The 2nd floor has an open kitchen, eating area and living room with gas fireplace and a large balcony looking out at the Comox glacier and Mt.
+The 2nd floor has an open kitchen, eating area and living room with propane fireplace and a large balcony looking out at the Comox glacier and Mt.
 Albert Edward.
 The 3rd floor has sleeping quarters - 1 bedroom and an open area with bunk beds, and a sleeping loft that can sleep approximately 15 people.

 The chalet is for the use of patrollers, and lockers and day use of facilities are included in members’ annual dues.
 Overnight accommodation is offered to members at $10 per patroller per night.
 Members may bring one overnight guest at $20/night for the guest.
 The patroller’s immediate family (spouse and kids) are considered 1 guest.
 Instructions regarding signing in and paying for overnight accommodation are provided below and are posted in the chalet – we expect patrollers and their guests to read and follow these instructions.

 1. No smoking anywhere in the building.
 BC Provincial laws also prohibit smoking at building entrances.